maverickjia/maverickjia.github.io/_pages/my_publications.md

 author_profile: true
 ---

+{% if author.googlescholar %} You can also find my articles on my Google Scholar profile. {% endif %}

 Preprint
 ---
 **Comparison of the Gaussian plume and puff atmospheric dispersion models on oil and gas facilities.**